 There’s no better way to meet new people

 Meeting people in a busy, everyday environment can be quite a struggle.
 Even if you are visiting with an organized tour, most tour schedules don’t leave much time to just go around and meet people.
 Travelling alone forces you to come in contact with a lot of people, and this will definitely help release social anxiety.
 If you’re anxious at first, it might take some time for you to come around, but it will be a worthy therapeutic experience.
-As soon as you get to your first destination, try contacting people to inform yourself about where you should go next and what you should do.
+As soon as you get to your first destination, let’s suppose Amsterdam Red Light District, try contacting people to inform yourself about where you should go next and what you should do.
 If you’re lucky, some of them might want to come with, and then you’ll even have a personal local guide!
 Once you get to know the people, chances are that you might even make friends for life.

 You’ll start appreciating the little things